phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_DynOmics.md

 ![image-center](../assets/images/DynOmics5.png){: .align-center}
 {: style="font-size: medium;"}

 Next, head over to `Mean-Square Fluctuations of Residues`.
 On this page, you will see two visualizations of the protein, labelled "Theoretical B-Factors" and "Experimental B-Factors" as well as the B-factor plot.
-When performing crystallography, the displacement of atoms within the protein crystal decreases the intesity of the scattered X-ray, creating uncertainty in the positions of atoms. **B-factor**, also known as **temperature factor** or **Debye-Waller factor** describes the the degree to which the electron density is scattered when applied to the X-ray scattering term for each atom.
-More importantly, B-factor is directly related to the mean square displacement of the atom from its equilibrium position:

-$$ B_i = 8\pi^2U_i^2 $$

-where $$ B_i $$ is the B-factor for atom *i* and $$U_i^2 $$ is the mean square displacement of atom *i*.
-Therefore, we can interpret B-factor as a measure of mobility.
-Theoretical B-factors are calculated during the GNM analysis while the experimental B-factors are included in the PDB.
-Here, we can see that the experimental B-factors indicate a region of increased mobility, corresponding to the RBD of each chain.
+Recall that theoretical B-factors are calculated during the GNM analysis while the experimental B-factors are included in the PDB.
+On the bottom, we can see the plot of the B-factors across the entire protein split into chains.

 ![image-center](../assets/images/DynOmics6.png){: .align-center}
 {: style="font-size: medium;"}